-Chocolatey works by downloading a script which tells Chocolatey which developer's download URL to use in order to download the app. installation files, e.g. Google Chrome Setup.exe would be directly downloaded from Google's server.
+Chocolatey works by downloading a script which tells Chocolatey what download URL to use in order to download the apps installation files, e.g. Google Chrome Setup.exe would be directly downloaded from Google's server.
 Chocolatey would then install the downloaded file in the correct way using Windows PowerShell.

 It is possible to pre-download any of the Chocolatey packages that you want and then to install them offline during Windows Setup using Chocolatey.
 In this way, no internet connection is required during Windows installations.

 I have utilised the ChocolateStore github software by BahKoo so that we can make offline chocolatey packages for the SDI_Choco process using a ChocBox.cmd script.

 Note: a few Chocolatey packages will not convert correctly to offline packages at the moment (e.g. for Firefox, you must use the palemoon choco package instead, or else download Firefox from here and install FireFox using the /S command line parameter).

 During the Specialize pass, we copy the app packages from the E2B USB drive to the C:\DRIVERS\CHOCBOX folder of the target system.